CyberScopeToday/CyberScopeToday/README.md

 - 🎓 Studying at Slovak University of Technology in Bratislava
 - 🔭 Currently working on **CyberScope Today**
-- 🌱 Learning [Technologies or Programming Languages]
+- 🌱 Learning C,Python,Java
-- 👯 Looking to collaborate on [Technologies or Topics]
+- 👯 Looking to collaborate on Linux
-- 🤔 Seeking help with [Issue or Topic]
+- 🤔 Seeking help with Develop
 - 💬 Ask me about [Topics or Skills]
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: grande.chuvash@gmail.com
-- 😄 Pronouns: [Your Pronouns]
-- ⚡ Fun fact: [Interesting Fact]

 ## 🖥 My Hardware